jsdf/fyre/README.md

 - other festivalgoers will be hoarding tents and resources at the same time, so you better hurry

-### stuff to build
-- collision detection for people vs tents, pickups etc
-- pathfinding for festivalgoers to get to tents, pickups etc
-- algo for deciding if a tent is isolated or not

 ### nice to have
 - people arrive on a bus